Rigorous justification of the Whitham modulation theory for equations of NLS type: Whitham modulation theory

 \Cref{eq:newmod1} is already free of $ k $, but \cref{eq:newmod2} can be simplified using \cref{eq:disprel,eq:Wbeta,eq:M}:

 We also observe that \cref{eq:Bdisprel} can eliminate terms in \cref{eq:newmod1}.
 The four modulation equations are now:

-The derivatives of $ W_{J} $ with respect to the parameters $ H $ and $ J $ do no vanish simultaneously, so we can apply the implicit function theorem in order to eliminate another parameter.
-Recalling the genericity condition $ \sigma \neq 0 $ from \Cref{th:t1}, we have that $ \sigma_{*} = \{W_{H},W_{J}\}_{J,H} $ defined in \cref{appendix:app3} is non-zero, which implies that at least one of $ W_{HJ} $ and $ W_{JJ} $ are non-zero.
+Recalling the genericity condition $ \sigma \neq 0 $ from \Cref{th:t1}, we have that $ \sigma_{*} = \{W_{H},W_{J}\}_{J,H} $ defined in \cref{appendix:app3} is non-zero, which implies that the derivatives of $ W_{J} $ with respect to the parameters $ H $ and $ J $ do no vanish simultaneously.
 We first assume that $ W_{HJ} \neq 0 $.
 By the implicit function theorem, there exists a continuously differentiable function $ g $ defined on the appropriate parameter space such that:

 Next we take derivatives of the equation $ W_{J} = 0 $:

 Similarly for the other derivatives:

 \Cref{eq:gJ,eq:gU,eq:ggamma,eq:gbeta} allow us to expand the $ X $ and $ T $ derivatives of $ W_{H} $ and $ M_{*} $ in \cref{eq:mod2Final,eq:mod3Final,eq:mod4Final} by using the chain rule.
 For example: